 Skopelitis Village, Katapola

-The small Hotel above Katapola is run by manager Andreas with a lot of heart and soul.
-The whole team made sure that we felt completely comfortable here.
-The apartments with kitchenette are modern and functional.
-From our terrace we had a beautiful view of the bay of Katapola.
+The small hotel above Katapola is run by manager Andreas with a lot of heart and soul.
+The whole team made sure that we felt completely at home here.
+The apartments with kitchenettes are modern and functional.
+From our terrace, we had a beautiful view of Katapola Bay.

-Every morning dear Elena served us a delicious breakfast with local products.
-The location of the hotel is very central and therefore ideal for exploring both the north and the south.
-In high season, it is advisable to reserve a room in good time.
+Every morning, dear Elena served us a delicious breakfast featuring local products.
+The hotel is very centrally located, making it ideal for exploring both the north and the south.
+During peak season, it is advisable to book a room well in advance.

 Oasis Apartments, Chora

-Beautiful and well-kept self-catering apartment complex below the main town of Chora.
-Modern, clean apartments with equipped kitchens.
-Quiet location outside the village, but the center can be reached on foot in about 15 minutes.
+Beautiful and well-maintained self-catering apartment complex below the main town of Chora.
+Modern, clean apartments with fully equipped kitchens.
+Quiet location outside the village, but the center is just a 15-minute walk away.

 *Booking.com links